Progress towards understanding ultranonlocality through the wavevector and frequency dependence of approximate exchange-correlation kernels: Results at the optical limit from local (LDA) and non-local (MCP07) dynamic kernels

+As an alternative to the LRC benchmark, we also consider the 2p2h kernel \cite{panholzer2018}.
+This kernel is determined directly from Fermi hypernetted chain calculations of the UEG, including two-particle, two-hole (2p2h) interactions.
+As these excitonic interactions are relevant for the optical regime, the 2p2h kernel may be the best point of reference for our work.
+See Appendix C for a discussion of the 2p2h kernel and its limitations.

-The real part of the coefficient $\alpha(\omega)$ as defined in Eq. (\ref{eq:fxc_alpha}), is expected to vanish at $\omega = 0$ for metals and to be positive at $\omega = 0$ for semiconductors and insulators (e.g., +0.2 as in Ref. \cite{botti2004} for cds silicon).
+The real part of the coefficient $\alpha(\omega)$, as defined in Eq. (\ref{eq:fxc_alpha}), is expected to vanish at $\omega = 0$ for metals and to be positive at $\omega = 0$ for semiconductors and insulators (e.g., +0.2 as in Ref. \cite{botti2004} for cds Si).
 Equation (\ref{eq:alpha_sum}), which is formally exact in the limit of weak inhomogeneity and is, therefore, suitable for metals, always yields $\alpha(\omega=0)=0$, as expected for metals.
 For $\omega$ in the visible range, we expect $\re \alpha(\omega)$ to be positive (and small for metals).
-The computed sign of $\re \alpha(\omega)$ turns out, however, to be positive in the visible range only when the QV dynamic LDA xc kernel is used.
+The computed sign of $\re \alpha(\omega)$ turns out, however, to be positive in the visible range only when the QV or 2p2h frequency dependence is used.
 The MCP07 xc kernel of Eq. (\ref{eq:mcp07_fxc}) represents an extension, for finite wavevectors, of the GKI dynamic xc kernel, which differs considerably at small $\omega$ from its QV counterpart: they satisfy distinct $\omega \to 0$ limits, and thus have different Taylor expansions near $\omega = 0$.
 These important differences should be at the origin of the different behavior of $\alpha(\omega)$, particularly at small $\omega$, depending on whether the QV dynamic LDA xc kernel is used.

 While $\re \alpha(\omega)$ is predicted to be negative (and not positive as expected) at small frequencies for the three GKI-based kernels under study, it does become (plausibly for metals) smaller in magnitude as we make the wavevector dependence of this kernel increasingly sophisticated (from dynamic LDA to MCP07 $\kb=0$ to MCP07 $\kb = k$).
 Our work reveals the remarkable sensitivity of Eq. (\ref{eq:alpha_sum}) to the wavevector and frequency dependence of the UEG xc kernel.